peter88213/PyWriter/docs/document_types.md

 -   Scenes beginning with `<HTML>` or `<TEX>` are not exported.
 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   The document contains chapter `[ChID:x]` and scene `[ScID:y]`
-    markers according to yWriter 5 standard. **Do not touch lines containing the markers** if you want to be able to write the document back into yWriter.
+    markers (according to yWriter 5 standard). **Do not touch lines containing the markers** if you want to be able to write the document back into *novelyst*.
 -   Chapters and scenes can neither be rearranged nor deleted.
--   You can split scenes by inserting headings or a scene divider:
+-   With *OpenOffice/LibreOffice Writer*, you can split scenes by inserting headings or a scene divider:
-    -  *Heading 1* --› New chapter title (beginning a new section).
+    -   *Heading 1* → New part title.
+Optionally, you can add a description, separated by `|`.
-    -  *Heading 2* --› New chapter title.
+    -   *Heading 2* → New chapter title.
+Optionally, you can add a description, separated by `|`.
-    -  `###` --› Scene divider.
+    -   `###` → Scene divider.
 Optionally, you can append the scene title to the scene divider.
+You can also add a description, separated by `|`.
+    -   **Note:** Export documents with split scenes from *Writer* to yw7 not more than once.
 -   Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.

 [Top of page](#top)